-A dental bridge is a permanent, non-removable device, and is an excellent solution to replace missing teeth.
+A dental bridge is a permanent, non-removable device, and is an excellent solution to replace missing teeth very commonly used by a dentist.

 Reasons for needing a dental bridge include: